crossterm-rs/crossterm/README.md

     - Background color (16 base colors)
     - 256 color support (Windows 10 and UNIX only)
     - RGB support (Windows 10 and UNIX only)
-    - Text Attributes like: bold, italic, underscore and crossed word ect (unix only)
+    - Text Attributes like: bold, italic, underscore and crossed word ect (Windows 10 and UNIX only)
 - Terminal
     - Clearing (all lines, current line, from cursor down and up, until new line)
     - Scrolling (Up, down)